Cherreads

 Nothing.
 No sign in sight.

-One of them muttered a curse when she passed, throwing the man a look—catching the peeling bandage on his cheek, the darkened patch beneath it.
+One of them muttered a curse when she passed, throwing the man a look of her own—catching the peeling bandage on his cheek, the darkened patch beneath it.

 Some luck you've got.